PART 1 - Program Description

 STAR Fund Distribution

 Individualized STAR forms will be generated by city staff for each project after the execution of a contract.
 These forms will then be used for disbursing funds throughout the project.
-Neighborhood STAR funds can be disbursed for eligible activities that:
+STAR funds can be disbursed for eligible activities that:

 2. have been properly invoiced;